Black maternal mortality in the United States: Abortion access

 Unsafe abortion is a major contributing factor to maternal mortality of Black women.
 Black women are more likely to have unplanned pregnancies and be of lower socioeconomic status, therefore they are more likely to undergo unsafe abortions.
 Black women have consistently had higher abortion rates than White women, which means that restrictions to safe abortions will disproportionately affect them.
 Over the last couple of years, access to safe abortions in the United States has become increasingly restrictive.
 These restrictions include bans on particular methods of abortion care, Targeted Restriction of Abortion Provider (TRAP) laws, and specifically trigger laws which have banned abortion in some states immediately after Roe v.
 Wade was overturned in 2022.
 The lack of access to safe abortions has been exacerbated within the past decades as states pass strict regulations around abortion especially in southern states with higher proportions of African Americans.
 The World Health Organization recognizes that in order to help decrease maternal mortality, access to safe abortions must be increased.

+Other causes

+Homicide, suicide, and accidental overdose are additional causes of maternal mortality.
+Postpartum depression, postpartum psychosis, or postpartum anxiety are other other conditions considered medical emergencies in some cases which subject women to worsened quality of life, injury, or result in death.
+Black pregnant women aged 15–24 had 14.3 maternal deaths per 100,000 women as a result of homicide compared to 3.3 deaths per 100,000 women for white, non-hispanic women.